-Where increasing traffic requires a new roadway or the addition of lanes, retaining systems are often necessary (e.g., where existing or proposed slopes are unstable and flattening of the slope is not feasible).
-This Section addresses the general requirements in the selection of retaining systems.
+Where increasing traffic requires a new roadway or the addition of lanes, earth-retaining structures are often necessary (e.g., where existing or proposed slopes are unstable and flattening of the slope is not feasible).
+This Section addresses the general requirements in the selection of a retaining wall.

-For information regarding right of way issues and retaining systems, see Chapter 30.
+For information regarding right of way issues and retaining walls, see Chapter 30.